L3MON4D3/LuaSnip/README.md

 * LuaSnip uses [Semantic Versioning](https://semver.org) (with some leeway, big patches might end up as a Minor version)!
   Releases will be tagged as `vMajor.Minor.Patch`, we recommend following the latest Major release.
-  Consider watching the repos releases so you're notified when a new version becomes available.
+  Consider watching the repository's releases so you're notified when a new version becomes available.

 ## Keymaps
-In vimscript, with `<Tab>` for jumping forward/expanding a snippet, `<Shift-Tab>` for jumping backward, and `<Ctrl-E>` for changing the current choice when in a choiceNode...
+In Vim script, with `<Tab>` for jumping forward/expanding a snippet, `<Shift-Tab>` for jumping backward, and `<Ctrl-E>` for changing the current choice when in a `choiceNode`...
 ```vim
 " press <Tab> to expand or jump in a snippet.
 These can also be mapped separately
 " via <Plug>luasnip-expand-snippet and <Plug>luasnip-jump-next.